Good luck in China

 One of the most widely seen Chinese characters in China is 褔 fú the character for good fortune or luck.
 You see it painted as a decoration everywhere: on wind chimes, paintings, lanterns, pots and posters.
 A look at its origin gives a feel of the complexity and longevity of symbols in Chinese culture.
 It also represents the God of Fortune (Fu) who is part of the good luck trinity of Fu, Lu and Shou.

 Fu is widely seen on Chinese New Year posters.
 In many cases the poster is deliberately hung upside down.
 This needs a bit of explanation as there are several stories explaining how this came about ➚.
 Firstly if you look at the character fu there is a certain vague resemblance to the character for upside down dao.
 The character dao can mean both 倒 dǎo upside down or fall and 到 dào arrive only differing in tone.
 Combining the meaning of dao and fu gives the idea of good fortune raining down from the heavens.
 So placing fu upside down is increasing the possibility of good fortune.
 It may also have something to do with bats (see following) that hang upside down.
-This is somewhat similar to a European custom, where the horseshoe - a symbol for good luck - is placed to contain the good luck, but if placed upside down is an ill omen as the luck falls out of the horseshoe.
+This is somewhat similar to the European custom of lucky horseshoes ; it is a symbol for good luck one way up but if placed upside down is an ill omen as the luck falls out of the horseshoe.